C3BI-pasteur-fr/python-course-1/source/Data_Types.rst

 ----------------------------

-Since ``strings`` are immutable :ref:`sequences <sequences>`, all the functions taht can be used with immutable sequences can be applied on strings. this include:
+Since ``strings`` are immutable :ref:`sequences <sequences>`, all the functions that can be used with immutable sequences can be applied on strings. this include:

 * membership testing with ``in``